-The CFA Institute offers the Chartered Financial Analyst (CFA) qualification, which is a designation held by over 150,000 people worldwide.
-The CFA is considered a standard-bearer for professionals within the investment management industry, and all CFAs have to meet rigorous examination and work experience standards before they can add the letters to their name.
+The Chartered Financial Analyst (CFA) qualification is a designation held by over 170,000 people worldwide.
+The CFA is considered a benchmark job for professionals within the investment management industry.
+All CFAs have to meet rigorous examination and work experience standards before they can add the letters to their name.

-The Chartered Financial Analyst (CFA) qualification is a highly prestigious and highly-regarded qualification for professionals in the investment management industry.
+Chartered Financial Analyst (CFA) services are held in high regard.
+It is a highly revered qualification for accounting professionals in the investment management industry.